sebastiancarlos/cl-yasboi/README.md

 * (asdf:make :cl-yasboi)
 ```

-Now, an executable `cl-yasboi` will be present in the project folder.
+Now, the executable `cl-yasboi` will be present in the project folder.
 You can
 run it with:

 ```bash